Young Progressives Party: 2021

 Senator Ifeanyi Ubah ran for the 2021 Anambra State gubernatorial election that occurred on September 19, 2020.
-Ubah was nominated by acclamation in an uncontested primary before being cleared to run by the national YPP leadership.
+Ubah was nominated by affirmation in an uncontested primary before being cleared to run by the national YPP leadership.
 Ubah was very optimistic that his party would beat others mercilessly, he however allayed the fears of Nigerians that the South-East crisis would disrupt the election.
 He came in fourth for the Anambra state gubernatorial election with a total number of 21,261 votes.

 2022

 In 2022, many important politicians and statesmen defected from both the PDP and APC to YPP due to the ineffectiveness of both parties.
-Alhaji Waziri Yakub Gobir, former financier, All Progressives Congress, APC,decamped to the Young Progressives Party, YPP while also seeking nomination as the party's standard-bearer for the Kwara's governorship election in 2023.
+Alhaji Waziri Yakub Gobir, former financier, All Progressives Congress, APC, decamped to the Young Progressives Party, YPP while also seeking nomination as the party's standard-bearer for the Kwara's governorship election in 2023.
 He declared that politics in the state and country had been reduced to a game for the highest bidder.
 He was a key player in the ‘Otoge’ Movement that ousted the leading opposition party, the People's Democratic Party (PDP) from Kwara State.
 Chief Uche Okafor, the ex-Anambra commissioner of commerce, under Willie Obiano, and a member of the Board of Trustees of the All Progressive Grand Alliance (APGA), defected to the Young Progressives Party (YPP).
 Adamu Garba II, a former chieftain of the All Progressives Congress also abandoned the party over the cost of its nomination forms and joined the YPP.

 Ahead of the 2022 Nigeria-Ghana decider match, the Young Progressives Party, YPP, distributed 500 free tickets to members of its party and young Nigerians who could not afford to get themselves a ticket.